HomeworldSDL/HomeworldSDL/tools/README.txt

 [?]
 Vol              something to do with sound

-(There may also be some bits and pieces in "tools/batch" that are of use but they mostly appear to be utilities for pulling together the files required for Relic's eventual Gold Master release.)
+(There may also be some bits and pieces in "tools/batch" that are of use but they mostly appear to be utilities for pulling together the files required for Relic's release candidates.)